lizkim17/Mini-Project1/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

-1.  use frequent, informative comments in code and markdown
+1.  use frequent, informative comments in code and markdown -> throughout the Final Report.
+Rmd
-2.  find and understand documentation for R packages and functions
+2.  find and understand documentation for R packages and functions -> throughout the Final Report.
+Rmd
-3.  follow a debugging workflow with independent and collaborative strategies
+3.  follow a debugging workflow with independent and collaborative strategies -> throughout the Final Report.
+Rmd
-6.  customize RStudio
+6.  customize RStudio -> throughout the Final Report.
+Rmd
-8.  parse and write complex `for` and `while` loops
+8.  parse and write complex `for` and `while` loops -> When tidying the data
-9.  create and use intermediate datasets
+9.  create and use intermediate datasets -> When tidying the data for visualizations
-10. determine when code is better suited for a sourced script vs. a notebook chunk and source scripts appropriately
-14. define “tidy” data and explain its advantages and disadvantages
+14. define “tidy” data and explain its advantages and disadvantages -> Right after the code for data scraping, I explained this
-15. recognize and interpret common data visualizations
+15. recognize and interpret common data visualizations -> Data interpretation section
-16. determine most appropriate visualizations and analyses for specific research questions and data
+16. determine most appropriate visualizations and analyses for specific research questions and data -> approached to create various types of plots and find the most appropriate ones

 <!-- Explanation of demonstrated unassessed objectives above this line -->